AdityaMitra5102/RPi-FIDO2-Security-Key/README.md

 # Raspberry Pi FIDO2 Key
-## This projects converts a RPi 5 or RPi Zero/ Zero 2 W to a FIDO2 Security Key
+## This project converts an RPi 5 or RPi Zero/ Zero 2 W to a FIDO2 Security Key

 ![Banner](image.png)

 ### ⚠️ DO NOT USE THIS IN PRODUCTION, THE CRYPTOGRAPHIC KEYS ARE STORED IN CLEARTEXT

-For visual outputs, connect a LED to `GPIO 16`.
+For visual outputs, connect an LED to `GPIO 16`.

 Install Raspberry Pi OS Lite on the Raspberry Pi.
-(Lite is preffered for faster boot time).
+(Lite is preferred for faster boot time).

 You should be able to access the RPi Terminal with a keyboard + screen or via SSH.